 Speakers at the Real Cannabis Entrepreneur (RCE) conference held in Newark this past Friday and Saturday detailed how Green Rush and legacy entrepreneurs can prepare themselves for success in the adult-use market.

-Real Cannabis Entrepreneur Speakers on Succeeding in Cannabis
+Real Cannabis Entrepreneur on Success

 UCS Financial Advisor David Cunic gave a presentation on raising capital in the industry and said the process has a three percent success rate.
 He said the best way to go about raising money is to ask for input first.